The views expressed by the host on this show, now documented to be almost always right 99.1% of the time.

 Obama comes from the school of thought that the unions have built America and they've taken it on the chin and they've not gotten their fair share of the spoils.

-Time to return the nation's wealth to its rightful owners, i.e., in part the unions.
+Time to return the nation's wealth to its rightful owners, i.e. in part the unions.

 Erwin Stelzer's piece here is about how if that happens, you can kiss productivity goodbye.

-That's when American productivity started to skyrocket when union membership plummeted.
+That's when American productivity started to skyrocket, when union membership plummeted.

-And by looking he's right about this.
+And look, and he's right about this.

-By definition, you get you get less productivity.
+By definition, you get less productivity.

 And the businesses that are hurt the most and have been harmed the most are those that are unionized.

-According to Noel Shepherd at Newsbusters.org, the speaker of the California Assembly, her name is Karen Bass.
+The speaker of the California Assembly, according to Noel Shepard at newsbusters.org, the Speaker of the California Assembly, her name is Karen Bass.

 She's a Democrat Los Angeles.